-Ancient Egypt, Greece, Rome, and China to name a few.
+Ancient Egypt, Greece, Rome and China

 Persia dominated the international perfume trade for centuries.
 They were given this prestige by becoming the first developers of non-oil based perfume and the innovative practice of infusing fragrances with water.

-It is needless to say the modern perfume industry owes a great debt to Persian ingenuity.
+It is needless to say that the modern perfume industry owes a great debt to Persian ingenuity.
 The Persians conducted extensive experiments to improve upon distillation processes and the quality of the aromas they produced.
 But perhaps one of their greatest innovations was being the first to create non-oil based perfumes.

 Ancient Civilisations & the Perfume Industry

 An often forgotten but incredibly important and influential part of the history of perfumery is that of the ancient civilisations further east.
-Ancient china actually took their adoption of perfume much more mainstream where simple items such as stationery and ink would be infused with perfume.
+Ancient china actually took their adoption of perfume much more mainstream where even simple items such as stationery and ink would be infused with perfume.

-The Recreation of Ancient Perfumes
+The Recreation Of Ancient Perfumes

-Historians have found several documents detailing the manufacturing processes from ancient civilisations.
+Historians have found several documents detailing the manufacturing processes from ancient civilisations

 Immense imports of frankincense and myrrh every year allowed fragrances to be more widely available.
-Oil perfumes for both hair and skin were used for general body care as well as public bathhouses.
+Oil perfumes for both hair and skin were used for general body care as well as in public bathhouses.

 This sentiment is often attributed to Pliny the Elder who was undeniably a key figure in the history of perfume during the era of the Roman Empire and its demise.